fabioGeorg/sudoku-validator/README.md

 # sudoku-validator
-Maybe the dumbest way of validating a completed sudoku.
+Maybe the dumbest way of validating a completed sudoku grid.